How to Deploy Intelligent Reflecting Surfaces in Wireless Network: BS-side, User-side, or Both Sides?: Design Challenges and Promising Solutions

 In this section, we present the main challenges in designing the hybrid IRS deployment, including the IRS-user association and mode selection, CSI acquisition and beamforming optimization, as well as IRS placement and elements allocation.
 Promising approaches are also proposed to solve them.

-\section{{IRS-User Association and Mode Selection}}
+\subsection{{IRS-User Association and Mode Selection}}

-Under the hybrid IRS deployment, the foremost challenge in optimizing the wireless network performance is the design of IRS-user association.
-Compared to the user-/BS-side IRS deployment, IRS-user association under the hybrid IRS deployment is more involved.
-In this case, each of the users may be associated with no IRS, the BS-side IRS only, some user-side IRS only, or both the BS- and user-side IRSs, depending on its communication mode, which can be direct communication with the BS only, communication with the BS over the user-/BS-side IRS single-reflection link only, or over both the (two) single-reflection and (one) double-reflection links together, as illustrated in Fig.~\ref{Fig:mode}.
-Generally speaking, the design of IRS-user association and (user) mode selection (IA-MS) needs to take into account various practical factors such as users' QoS requirements, channel conditions, co-channel interference levels, and locations in the network.
+Under the hybrid IRS deployment, the foremost challenge in optimizing the wireless network performance is the design of IRS-user association. {Compared to the user-/BS-side IRS deployment, IRS-user association under the hybrid IRS deployment is more involved.
+In this case, each of the users may be associated with no IRS, the BS-side IRS only, some user-side IRSs only, or both the BS- and user-side IRSs.} The specific association design depends on the user's communication mode, which can be direct communication with the BS only, communication with the BS over the user-/BS-side IRS single-reflection link only, or over both the (two) single-reflection and (one) double-reflection links together, as illustrated in Fig.~\ref{Fig:mode}.
+Generally speaking, the design of IRS-user association and (user) mode selection (IA-MS) needs to take into account various practical factors such as users' QoS requirements, channel conditions, and co-channel interference levels.
 Besides, the IA-MS design is also coupled with the active beamforming design at the BS and other communication resources (e.g., power, bandwidth) allocation, users' multiple access scheme and transmission scheduling, as well as the reflection coefficients at all IRSs in the network.
 Moreover, as the users move within the same cell, their associated BS may be unchanged, while their associated IRSs and communication modes usually need to be adaptively adjusted, especially for high-mobility users without any user-side IRS attached.